jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Enhancement | Issue ID
 ------------|---------
-The defragmented indexes metric has been added back to the Overview page. | SOSSE-6990 You can now export the tabular data from the SQL Server Workload Analysis and Wait Events drilldowns. | SOSSE-6809 While adding a Windows connection you how have the option to select an initial Alarms Template. | SOSSE-6754 The category of DBMIRROR_DBM_MUTEX has been changed to wait_Idle.
-This affects the reporting of Performance Health. | DS-1122 The category of CLR_SEMAPHORE has been changed to wait_Idle.
-This affects the reporting of Performance Health. | DS-1090 Improved the code that checks the OOP Collector is started to not block the thread doing the check but timeout if it takes too long.
-You will see an alarm if the OOP Collector fails to start instead of the Diagnostic Server process being stopped by too many blocked threads being detected. | DS-936
+The Spotlight Cloud sign up and sign in pages have been re-designed. | SOSSE-6080 When monitoring SQL Server error logs you can now customize the alarm severity.
+Additional alarms have been introduced for SQL Server Error Logs. | SOSSE-4769
+The defragmented indexes metric has been added back to the Overview page | SOSSE-6990 You can now open a SQL Statement in an external editor via the SQL Activity \| Sessions drilldown | SOSSE-6819

 {% include links.html %}